WeTechHK/Universal-BCOS-DOC/source/develop/verifying/index.md

 ---
 title: Verifying smart contracts
-description: An overview of source code verification for Ethereum smart contracts
+description: An overview of source code verification for Universal BCOS smart contracts
 lang: en
 ---

 [Smart contracts](/developers/docs/smart-contracts/) are designed to be “trustless”, meaning users shouldn’t have to trust third parties (e.g., developers and companies) before interacting with a contract.
 As a requisite for trustlessness, users and other developers must be able to verify a smart contract’s source code.
-Source code verification assures users and developers that the published contract code is the same code running at the contract address on the Ethereum blockchain.
+Source code verification assures users and developers that the published contract code is the same code running at the contract address on the Universal BCOS blockchain.

 It is important to make the distinction between "source code verification" and "[formal verification](/developers/docs/smart-contracts/formal-verification/)".
 Source code verification, which will be explained in detail below, refers to verifying that the given source code of a smart contract in a high-level language (e.g. Solidity) compiles to the same bytecode to be executed at the contract address.
 However, formal verification describes verifying the correctness of a smart contract, meaning the contract behaves as expected.
 Although context-dependent, contract verification usually refers to source code verification.

 ## What is source code verification? {#what-is-source-code-verification}

-Before deploying a smart contract in the [Ethereum Virtual Machine (EVM)](/developers/docs/evm/), developers [compile](/developers/docs/smart-contracts/compiling/) the contract’s source code—instructions [written in Solidity](/developers/docs/smart-contracts/languages/) or another high-level programming language—to bytecode.
+Before deploying a smart contract in the [Universal BCOS Virtual Machine (EVM)](/developers/docs/evm/), developers [compile](/developers/docs/smart-contracts/compiling/) the contract’s source code—instructions [written in Solidity](/developers/docs/smart-contracts/languages/) or another high-level programming language—to bytecode.
 As the EVM cannot interpret high-level instructions, compiling source code to bytecode (i.e., low-level, machine instructions) is necessary for executing contract logic in the EVM.

 Source code verification is comparing a smart contract’s source code and the compiled bytecode used during the contract creation to detect any differences.
 Verifying smart contracts matters because the advertised contract code may be different from what runs on the blockchain.